oleganza/CoreBitcoin/GLOSSARY.md

 ### Difficulty

 Difficulty is a measure of how difficult it is to find a new block compared to the easiest it can ever be.
 By definition, it is a maximum *target* divided by the current target.
 Difficulty is used in two Bitcoin rules: 1) every block must be meet difficulty target to ensure 10 minute interval between blocks and 2) transactions are considered confirmed only when belonging to a *main chain* which is the one with the biggest cumulative difficulty of all blocks.
-As of September 5, 2013 the difficulty is 86 933 018 and grows by 20-30% every two weeks.
+As of July 27, 2014 the difficulty is 18 736 441 558 and grows by 3-5% every two weeks.
 See also *Target*.

 ### Denial of Service